tingli-shen/Warehouse-Management/README.md

     Box containing a Bag containing an Item will have a count() of 3.
   - add(thing): Attempt to put a given object ('thing') in the Container.
 If there is not enough room, the add fails and the method returns False.
-If successful, the method returns True.
+If successful, the method returns True and automatically remove the added object from the Container it previously occupied, so it cannot be in two places at once.
   - contains(thing): Check to see if a given 'thing' is within a Container, or within a Container within the Container.
 Returns True/False.